GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-114/index.md

 Here's what you need to know:

-* CSS [`text-wrap: balance`] (#text-wrap-balance) is available to improve text layouts.
+* CSS [`text-wrap: balance`](#text-wrap-balance) is available to improve text layouts.
 * Cookies partitioned by top level site ([CHIPS](#chips))are here.
 * Popovers are easier than even with the [Popover API](#popover-api).
 * And there’s plenty [more](#more).

 I’m Adriana Jara.
 Let’s dive in and see what’s new for developers in Chrome 114.

 ## `text-wrap:balance`. {: #text-wrap-balance}

-Use `text-wrap-balance` to improve text layouts.
+Use `text-wrap: balance` to improve text layouts.
 The animation below shows the difference you can make with this one line.

 <figure>
   {% Video